edennis-bot/podcast/EPISODE-00-Introduction/README.md

 We’ll also be looking at how researchers at the Turing are hoping to use AI to tackle some of today’s tough challenges, from revolutionising disease diagnosis to taking better care of our national infrastructure using ‘smart’ digital twins.

-In this first week, we’ll be looking at what actually is AI - why there’s some controversy over how the term is used, and where do we go from here?
+In this first week, we’ll be looking at what actually is AI - why there’s some disagreement over how the definition, and where do we go from here?

 So who are we?
 I’m Ben Walden, your host, and I’m here with Ed Chalstrey, a member of our Research Software Engineering group here at the Turing, with a background in developing software to aid drug development; and Tarek Allam a Turing doctoral student working on the Large Synoptic Survey Telescope.